Reframing Chores as Ship Operations

 When product is the focus—even my OWN product—my brain doesn’t engage at all.
 It’s only now that I’m starting to understand why:

-I’m motivated by seeing the effect of my actions on the happiness of the people around me.
+I’m motivated by the happiness of the people around me.

 The Innovative Experiment: Focusing on Hospitality

 In the early 2000s I worked for tiny digital web agencies in a senior design role.
-I liked the technical stuff of the Internet, but I eventually developed an allergy to marketing because it felt so inauthentic.
-Our main job was to help companies convince other companies that they were polished and professional.
-I started freelancing shortly after this realization, choosing the uncertain path of freelancing to find out what I really wanted to do.
-That was a bit over 20 years ago.
+I liked the technical stuff of the Internet, but eventually realized that our job was to help companies convince other companies that they were polished and professional when they were not.
+After a few bad months of living with this, I developed an allergy to marketing and started freelancing.
+I chose the uncertain path to find out what I really wanted to do.

-I had forgotten about my allergy to marketing.
+I had completely forgotten about my allergy to marketing.
 Apparently, even practicing it for myself triggers a strong reaction!
-The alternative?
+I’m hoping that by refocusing on hospitality and ship operations, I can reframe marketing activities into something that is aligned with what I actually love.

-In other words, the point isn’t the goods or expertise.
-That’s the old way!
-By sharing my knowledge and packaged resources:
+In other words, the point isn’t the delivery of goods or expertise.
+Instead, it’s to create the conditions where:

-I am persistently demonstrating caring and humane connection in the most Sri of Ways!
+I am persistently demonstrating caring and humane connection.

 The Leap of Faith